AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

 // first value second value
 ```

-Our values returned together, after 1000ms (the timeout of the *second* promise) meaning that the first one had to wait for the completion of the second one.
+Our values returned together, after 1000ms (the timeout of the *second* promise).
+This means that the first one had to wait for the completion of the second one.

 If we were to pass an empty iterable then it will return an already resolved promise.

-If one of the promises was rejected, all of them would asynchronously reject with the value of that rejection, even if they resolved.
+If one of the promises was rejected, then all of them would asynchronously reject with the value of that rejection even if they resolved.

 ```javascript
 const promise1 =  new Promise((resolve,reject) => {